PatrickCarollo/aws-microservice-cicd-iac/README.md

 3. Create a private ECR in AWS console.

-4. Sign into docker using aws auth, build desired initial starting docker image, push *Skip build cmd if you already have a local Image(launching for development stack)- but you must specify a ECR URI.
+4. Sign into docker using aws auth, build desired initial starting docker image, push *Skip Docker build commands if you already have a local Image(launching for development stack)- but you must specify a ECR URI.
 This establishes respective variables
     ```
     cd <yourreponame>/api-services/src
     ```